 You may be feeling anxious and excited to see your college student.
 This may be their first time home since you took them to college.
 It would help everyone in the family to consider how things have changed in that time.
 Your college student has experienced some new independence while the family at home has created a new “normal.”

-Here a few things to think about for your college student’s extended break at home:
+Here are a few things to think about for your college student’s extended break at home:

 Make Your Home A Haven.

-Because your student has traveled some uncharted waters on a college campus during this pandemic, allow them time to decompress and de-stress.
-They have experienced stress and anxiety related to COVID restrictions and precautions.
+Because your student has traveled some uncharted waters on a college campus, allow them time to decompress and de-stress.
+They may have experienced stress and anxiety.
 Have their favorite snacks at home.
 Cook or have their favorite meal.
 Host a socially-distanced gathering for them with their closest friends.

 Spend Time With Your College Student.

 Go to your favorite restaurant or coffee shop and have conversations with your college student about their time at school (friends, activities, etc.).
 It tells them you’re interested in their life and want to know what’s going on with them.
-Ask them about how COVID impacted campus life.
 You may also want to talk about your expectations for them while they’re home.